A Fairer Energy Future Built by Communities

 You'll be able to use lower-cost energy, enabling you to feel more confident to heat your home and benefit from lower energy bills.

 Yes.
-Homeowners, private renters and social housing tenants can register their interest.
+Homeowners, private renters and social housing tenants can register their interest for both Phases.
 If eligible, we'll work with your landlord or housing provider to get permission.

 That's fine!
 You don't need any specific technology to take part.
 The SVPP works with homes and buildings of all types.
 If you do have low carbon technologies like solar, an EV charger or heat pump, that's fine too.